jupyter-book/jupyter-book/docs/get-started/create-content.md

 :::
 ```

 The MyST Document Engine defines a large number of pre-existing roles and directives, such as the <xref:guide/directives#directive-figure>, which are defined in the MyST guide (see <xref:guide/roles> and <xref:guide/directives>).
-The MyST guide defines a helpful overview of MyST Markdown syntax in <xref:guide/syntax-overview>
+The MyST guide defines a helpful overview of MyST Markdown syntax in <xref:guide/syntax-overview>.
+A quick reference can be found in this <xref:workshop/cheat-sheet>.

 Having explored the supported syntax for writing MyST, let's create a simple `intro.md` file that showcases these features!